Layer 2 Subinterfaces

 QoS Feature

-Supported QoS features are:
+Supported QoS features include the following:

 Shaping